KrisztinaPap/PDK-Tools/README.md

 ## The Problem It Solves

-Imagine recording 10-20 video clips and taking a matching number of screenshots every single day.
-Each file comes with a generic, often date-based, filename (e.g., `2025-07-05 18-00-00.mp4`, `Screenshot (1).jpg`).
-Manually renaming these to `[Series Title] [Episode Number].mp4` and `[Series Title] [Episode Number].jpg` is incredibly repetitive and prone to errors.
+Imagine recording 8 hour streams, as 30-minute clips, 5 days a week.
+That's 8 x 2 x 5 = 80 clips per week.
+Each file comes with a generic, date-based filename (e.g., `2025-07-05 18-00-00.mp4`, `Screenshot (1).jpg`).
+You also generate a thumbnail with the unique episode number for each clip.
+Updating the one number is fairly quick, but you still need to rename each thumbnail file either when saving, or afterwards.
+Manually renaming all these files to `[Series Title] [Episode Number].mp4` and `[Series Title] [Episode Number].jpg` is incredibly repetitive and prone to errors.
 This script eliminates that manual effort, freeing up valuable time for content creation.

 ## Features